dvargo22/dvargo22.github.io/_posts/2025-22-01-Handshake: UI Edits to an Onboarding Flow.md

 categories: [UX writing]
 tag: [case study, UX writing, microcopy, wireframing, prototyping, brand voice and tone, content strategy, UI design]
 ---

-## About the Handshake App
+## Introduction to the Case Study
+This case study concerns one flow in the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.

+## Background

-Handshake is a **fictional mobile payment app designed for the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.
-The app provides a safe and simple way for clients to pay freelancers and manage projects.
+Handshake is a *fictional* mobile payment app designed for the UX Content Collective [UX Writing Fundamentals](https://uxcontent.com/uxwc-the-fundamentals-course/) course final project.
+The final project required students to edit the UI copy for an end-to-end user experience.
+The work was completed in November 2021.

+### The Handshake App
+The Handshake app provides a safe and simple way for clients to pay freelancers and manage projects.
+Think of it as Venmo tailored to freelance work transactions.

 There are two user types: